Family Link Disclosure for Parents

 When Your Child Turns 13

 When your child turns 13 (or the minimum age required for the creation of a Google Account absent parental consent in your country), they are eligible to manage their account on their own.
-If your child chooses to manage their Google Account, you will no longer have access to, or be able to exercise control over, it through Family Link.
+If your child chooses to manage their Google Account, you will no longer have access to, or be able to exercise control over, it with Family Link.
 Before your child becomes eligible to manage their own Google Account, we will notify you and your child.

 If you have any questions about your child’s Google Account, don’t hesitate to contact us.
 We’re here to help.
 You can find additional information about Family Link and your child’s Google Account in our help center.
-You can also send us feedback about Family Link or your child’s Google Account in Family Link by tapping Menu > Help & Feedback > Send feedback, or by contacting us by email or at the address below.
+You can also send us feedback about Family Link or your child’s Google Account in the Family Link app by tapping Menu ☰ > Help & Feedback > Send feedback, or by contacting us by email or at the address below.

 1600 Amphitheatre Parkway